jestarray/handmadehero-rust/README.md

 # bugs:
 * replay is not playing back from recorded game state
-* fullscreen does not work, see line 1047
+* fullscreen does not work, see line 1047 in platform layer

+# disclaimer!

+I DO NOT want people cloning this repo and not buy the game, it is not my intention to sabatoge Handmade Hero, therefore art assets will not be provided though I will try to find some dummy replacements.
+This repo is up so I can bug rust people for help when the borrow checker kicks my ass.